AeliusSaionji/Pass-Pwsh/README.md

 Passwords will be edited with whatever your system uses to open `.txt` files.

 Unfortunately there's a problem you should be aware of.
 At the moment, I simply decrypt the password file to `$ENV:TEMP\Pass\<file>.txt`.
 This is how the official `pass` client works, but on Linux `/tmp` never touches your disk so files within it do not need to be securely deleted.
 Windows is a different beast.
 For now, the solution I have come up with is to overwrite the plaintext file with junk data before deleting it.
 In future versions I'll support Standard Input/Output streams.
 Other suggestions welcome.

+## Why are the functions in Noun-Verb form?
+Why doesn't it just work like the original `pass`?

+Because PowerShell will make make your life miserable if you don't do things its way.
+I tried.
+I did.
+Well, I guess I am here to do things `The Windows Way` after all...